triton-inference-server/pytriton/docs/inference_callable.md

 # Inference Callable Design

-The following section provide more details about writing inference callable for PyTriton.
+The following section provides more details about writing inference callable for PyTriton.

 ### Inference Callable